 The Puppy Bowl is a yearly event that started in 2005 as an alternative to the Super Bowl halftime show, and as the name implies, it features cute, little puppies instead of musicians and entertainers.

 What Is The Puppy Bowl?

-It has grown quite popular since then, drawing a viewership of about 2.47 million for its initial airing in 2017 and millions more from people who recorded it or viewed videos online afterward.
+It has grown quite popular since then, drawing a viewership of millions for its initial airing in recent years and millions more from people who recorded it or viewed videos online afterward.

 The premise is fairly simple.
-The Puppy Bowl features several adoptable puppies playing with each other and with several toys on the “field.”
+The Puppy Bowl features adoptable puppies playing with each other and with several toys on the “field.”
 There are plenty of close-up shots of the pups being adorable as they play, eat treats, drink water, and sometimes even have little accidents.

 When Is The Puppy Bowl And Where Can I Watch?